-March 24, 2020 (KANSAS CITY, MO) – A class action lawsuit is pending against Tropicana Entertainment, Inc., a regional casino and entertainment company, for failing to pay its hourly employees properly under federal and state wage laws.
+April 28, 2020 (KANSAS CITY, MO) – A class action lawsuit has been filed against Rush Street Gaming and its subsidiary casino doing business as Rivers Casino, for failing to pay tipped employees properly under federal and state wage laws.

-The complaint alleges that Tropicana violated their employees’ rights by: (1) improperly “rounding” employees’ clock-in and clock-out times; (2) deducting gaming license fees from employees’ wages; (3) failing to inform tipped employees of the required tip credit provisions before paying a sub-federal minimum wage; and (4) miscalculating tipped employees’ overtime rates resulting in underpaying overtime wages.
+The complaint alleges that Rivers Casino violated its employees’ rights by: (1) failing to inform tipped employees of the required tip credit provisions before paying them a sub-minimum wage; and (2) deducting the cost of dry-cleaning uniforms from their wages.

 For additional information, please contact:

 McClelland Law Firm, P.C.

 Stueve Siegel Hanson LLP

 Kansas City, Missouri 64112

 Attorney Advertising Material.
 The choice of a lawyer is an important decision and should not be based solely upon advertisements.
 Advertisement by McClelland Law Firm, P.C. in Liberty, MO.